CCI-MOC/m2/docs/rest_api.md

 ---
 ###Create Snapshot:
-Snapshot is feature which is available to preserve the state of your node.
-Using ceph as backend we can preserve the state of your node as a snapshot and use this snapshot for further cloning.
+Snapshot creates a new image that preserves the state of your disk.
+This allows you to do the customization on one image and then provision other names from the snapshot.

-**The Node should be provisioned and powered down before calling this function**
+**If the node is provisioned from the disk to be snapshotted, please power it off.**

 Following is the call for API: